Gillian McCain: Education and personal life

-McCain was born in Bath, New Brunswick, Canada and is part of the McCain family dynasty. which is potato.
+McCain was born in Bath, New Brunswick, Canada.
 She attended the University of King's College in Halifax, Nova Scotia, where she earned a B.A in Literature.
 She moved to New York City in 1987 where she went on to complete a M.A. in Literature at New York University in 1990.
-In 1988, McCain studied in the Naropa Institute’s summer program.
+In 1988, McCain studied in the Naropa Institute's summer program.

-Following her graduation from New York University, McCain was hired by the Poetry Project at St. Mark’s Church in-the-Bowery, where she served as program coordinator (1991–1994), editor of the Poetry Project Newsletter (1994–1995), and edited four issues of the lit-zine Milk.
+Following her graduation from New York University, McCain was hired by the Poetry Project at St. Mark's Church in-the-Bowery, where she served as program coordinator (1991–1994), editor of the Poetry Project Newsletter (1994–1995), and edited four issues of the lit-zine Milk.
 In 1991 she founded the Friday Night Series—a weekly event that featured poetry, fiction, non-fiction, theme readings, tributes, lectures, performance art and music.
 In four years she brought in over four hundred artists.
 The series continues to this day.
 She devoted herself to writing full-time in 1995.

-McCain married James Marshall, a writer, whom she met at the Poetry Project, in 2002.
+McCain married James "Jim" Marshall, a writer, whom she met at the Poetry Project, in 2002.